mgurley/inav/README.md

 # Installation Steps

-These steps assume the prerequisites are installed.
+These steps assume the prerequisites are installed on your target system.

-## Download the software (Section 1)
+## Download The Software (Section 1)
 <ol>
   <li>Download and unzip the <a href="http://cloud.github.com/downloads/mgurley/inav/inav.zip">installation package.</a>  It contains the following directories and files</li>
   <ol>